PeterRusznak/hashnode/cko1fc10701kuegs17esch7bu.md

 Our actor has a public function `addCustomer`.
 It is public,  therefore we can call it from the frontend canister.
 This function adds (i.e. _saves_) an entry to <s>the database</s> the underlying data structure which is a `Trie<Id, Customer>`.

 The other public function `findAll()` _queries_ our <s>database</s> persisting data structure.
 Note it is marked as _query_ because queries return results faster than update calls.
+(But queries don’t go through consensus - that means that they are inherently less secure!
+But in this case it doesn't matter.)
 Therefore, explicitly marking a function as a query is an effective strategy for improving application performance.
 However there is one issue here; the best data structure to store the customers and to lookup one individual customer by id is the `Trie<Id, Customer>` where the key is an `id` and the value is the `Customer`.
 Unfortunately the use of Trie proved difficult when I wanted to display all the customers on the frontend.
 That's why I decided to convert (i.e. _flatten_) the `Trie<Id, Customer>` to an array of `CustomerWithId`.
 But I am new to motoko, and there is probably a better way to do it.
 Leave me a comment if you know a better solution.

 ### Frontend